-I usually serve this dish as is without any sides for lunch or dinner.
+I usually serve this dish as is without any sides for dinner.
+For more rice recipes, check Chimichurri Rice.

 You'll Need

-Shrimp.
+- Shrimp.
 I used jumbo shrimp, washed and peeled.
 To make this dish vegetarian, skip the shrimp or replace it with tofu.
-Also, use a vegan fish sauce.

-For the sauce: I use fish sauce, oyster sauce, honey, soy sauce, black pepper and Thai basil.
+- For the sauce: I use fish sauce, oyster sauce, honey, soy sauce and black pepper.

 See the recipe card for full information on ingredients and quantities.